Assassin-PL/Object-Localization-and-Extraction-with-Bounding-Boxes/README.md

 The project is organized as follows:

 - **Klasa.py**: Contains the `Obraz` class, which provides methods for loading images, detecting changes between two images, and saving images with bounding boxes or with the background removed.
+The method for detecting bounding boxes involves applying masks to the image using the OpenCV library, which helps identify regions of difference between the original image and a modified version (e.g., where a cola can has been added).
 - **KlasaTest.py**: Similar to `Klasa.py`, but may contain variations or testing versions of the methods.
 - **main.py**: The main script that demonstrates the functionality of the `Obraz` class, including loading images, detecting changes, and saving the processed images.
 ## Requirements

 - Python 3.x